substratusai/runbooks/docs/container-contract.md

 WORKDIR /content
 ```

-### Scripts
+### Jupyter

+This requirement applies to Model, Dataset, and Notebook containers.

-The following scripts MUST be located in `$PATH`.
-It is recommended that these scripts are stored in `/content/scripts`.
+The `notebook.sh` script MUST be located in `$PATH`.
+It is recommended that this script is stored in `/content/scripts`.

-- `notebook.sh`
-  * Required for Model, Dataset, and Notebook containers.
 * Starts a Jupyter Lab/Notebook environment.
 * Serve on port `8888`.
 * Respects the `NOTEBOOK_TOKEN` environment variable.

 ### Directory Structure